 Children should arrive 10 minutes before school commences to prepare for the school day.
 It is essential that students are punctual to class as this develops good work habits and gives your child a positive start to the school day.
-Supervision of students arriving earlier than 8.30am cannot be guaranteed.
-Classes are open at 8.40am.
-Students arriving before 8.40am are to sit quietly outside the library until they are released by the duty teacher.
+Supervision of students arriving earlier than this cannot be guaranteed.
+Students arriving early must report outside the library until 8.30am.
+Students who are at school before 8.40am are to sit quietly outside the library until they are released by the duty teacher.